-You generally fall asleep quite quickly.
+You generally fall asleep quickly.

 You don’t wake up for long periods of time during the night.

 This is another guideline from the National Sleep Foundation.
-The expert panel agreed that “waking up for under 5 minutes once per night” and “being awake in the night for under 20 minutes” are typical signs of a good night’s sleep.
+The expert panel agreed that “waking up for under 5 minutes once per night” and “being awake in the night for under 20 minutes” are typically signs of a good night’s sleep.

 You don’t feel sleepy during repetitive tasks or while driving.

 Another sign you’re well-rested?
 You remain alert throughout the day, even while engaged in monotonous tasks.
-If you find yourself falling asleep in front of the TV, every time you try to read, or even when you are driving — you may need to re-evaluate how much sleep you are getting.
+If you find yourself falling asleep in front of the TV, every time you try to read, or even when you are driving, then you may need to re-evaluate how much sleep you are getting.
 And if you ever feel sleepy while driving, pull over if it’s safe to do so.